heimdahl-xyz/heimdahl-cli/Readme.md

   heim-cli [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell create      Create a new event listener get         Get an event listener by address help        Help about any command list        List all event listeners listen      Listen to a WebSocket connection
+  completion     Generate the autocompletion script for the specified shell create         Create a new event listener get            Get an event listener by address hardhat-deploy Deploy hardhat contracts hardhat-init   Init hardhat project configuration help           Help about any command list           List all event listeners listen         Listen to a WebSocket connection

 Flags:
-  -h, --help            help for heim-cli
+  -K, --apiKey string   API Key for connection to server -h, --help            help for heim-cli
   -H, --host string     Host URL for the API server (default "https://api.heimdahl.xyz") -W, --wsHost string   WSHost URL for the API server (default "wss://api.heimdahl.xyz")

-Use "heim-cli [command] --help" for more information about a command.
+Use "heim-cli [command] --help" for more information about a command.```
 ```

 ### Create event listener